Naaabill/lab6_mac/doc/gdb.md

 #### Startup

-A gdb script is provided to initiate communication with the target, load the binary file and run until main.
-The content of the script is (note: lines beginning with a # are comments):
+A gdb script is a simple file with commands.
+In the following example, it initiates communication with the target, load the binary file and run until main (note: lines beginning with a # are comments):

 ```
 #start st-util from another terminal before running gdb: